Arjun-M-101/youtube-lakehouse/README.md

 **Diagnosis:** Misleading first signal: the `redshift-data execute-statement` checks from Step 8 had worked fine moments earlier, which looked like proof the workgroup was reachable.
 It wasn't a useful signal either way - the Data API goes over the AWS control plane, not a direct network path, so it doesn't care about `publicly_accessible` at all. dbt, running from outside the VPC, connects over the real network path, and `redshift.tf` has `publicly_accessible = false` permanently baked in as the QuickSight-safe setting (Problem #11).
 The root cause was step ordering: this redeploy had run Step 10 (QuickSight) before Steps 8-9 (data + dbt), so the workgroup had been sitting at `false` the entire time dbt was trying to reach it.
 **Fix:** Two changes, not a one-off toggle:
 1. Turned `publicly_accessible` into a Terraform variable (`redshift_publicly_accessible` in `variables.tf`, default `false`) instead of a hardcoded value in `redshift.tf`, so it can be overridden per-apply without hand-editing the file.
-2. Added `scripts/run_dbt_step.sh`, which confirms the caller's public IP against the ingress CIDR, opens the workgroup (`publicly_accessible = true`), runs `dbt seed && dbt run && dbt test`, then closes it back to `false` - one guarded, deterministic pass instead of remembering to flip a flag twice.
+2. Added scripts/run_dbt_step.sh, which reads the caller's public IP and passes it to Terraform as the dbt_local_access_cidr variable, opens the workgroup (publicly_accessible = true), runs dbt seed && dbt run && dbt test, then closes it back to false — with the ingress CIDR also reverting to its unroutable default — one guarded, deterministic pass instead of remembering to flip a flag twice.
 If dbt fails partway, `set -euo pipefail` stops the script with the workgroup left open on purpose, so the live connection is still there to debug rather than lost.
-**Why I'm keeping this in the README:** the timeout itself wasn't the real bug - it was that Steps 1-10 have a hard ordering dependency (QuickSight needs the workgroup private; dbt needs it public) that the original playbook never enforced.
-A script can guarantee the open/close pair happens correctly; it can't fix a human running Step 10 before Step 9.
-The actual fix is both: automate the toggle, and never reorder the steps.

 ### 17. Glue crawler failed on `glue:BatchGetPartition` after a schema update succeeded
 **Symptom:** CloudWatch logs for `youtube-lakehouse-silver-crawler` showed the crawl otherwise succeeding - `Classification complete`, `Table youtube in database youtube_lakehouse has been updated with new schema`, `UPDATE: 1` - immediately followed by `AccessDeniedException: Service Principal: glue.amazonaws.com is not authorized to perform: glue:BatchGetPartition on resource: arn:aws:glue:<region>:<account-id>:catalog`.
 The crawler run showed `1 table change, 0 partition changes` instead of registering any of the actual partitions present in S3.